 We all know that you can’t travel from point A to point B anywhere in Louisiana without encountering traffic generated by a road construction crew.

-Clearly, the construction industry is highly needed in 2020.
+Clearly, the construction industry was highly needed in 2020.
 But a need doesn’t necessarily guarantee financial growth.

 For any business (irrespective of size), a few poor decisions can destroy a flourishing construction company.